 What Does a Dwarf Cavendish Banana Tree Look Like?

-The Dwarf Cavendish banana tree gets its name because of its short stalk of eight to 10 feet.
+The Dwarf Cavendish, a specific cultivar of banana tree, gets its name because of its short stalk of 8 to 10 feet.
+Since it’s shorter than other banana trees, it’s easier to manage and less susceptible to wind damage.
 Young leaves are purple or red in color, but they turn green as they grow and produce large flowers.

-The banana that grows out of the flowers is the same size as a regular cavendish banana with a length of six to 10 inches.
+The banana that grows out of the flowers is the same size as a regular Cavendish banana with a length of 6 to 10 inches.
 The skin starts out green and turns yellow when the banana is ripe, and the inner flesh is white.

 Adobe Stock